PDF Accessibility Remediation Techniques

 Okay, so you've got a pdf, but is it really accessible?
 Turns out, finding out what's wrong is step one!

 • Start with accessibility checkers like Adobe Acrobat's tool; it, like, flags common issues automatically.
+These checkers typically look for things like missing alt text for images, incorrect tag structure, insufficient color contrast, untagged content, and improper heading structures.

 • Don't forget manual checks; reading order, color contrast, and keyboard navigation needs to be tested by hand.